Letters from Lodi

 Heather Pyle Lucas: There are two communities involved here.
 The grower community learns how farming practices affect the greater eco-system and in some cases, that following LODI RULES is important to their grape-purchasing wineries.
 There is a greater community of wine consumers and agricultural neighbors who have begun to be aware of what farming practices lead to healthier products.

-How do you believe LODI RULES affects the planet?
+How do you believe LODI RULES affect the planet?

 Heather Pyle Lucas: There is no doubt that thinking about what you are doing in the field and how it affects all related organisms leads is beneficial to the planet.
 Farmers are by nature stewards and plan to do no harm.
-Well researched and articulated documents such as LODI RULES helps those in the trenches understand what changes he or she can make to lessen the impacts of farming and even improve things for the next generation.
+Well-researched and articulated documents such as LODI RULES help those in the trenches understand what changes or they can make to lessen the impacts of farming and even improve things for the next generation.

 What is one of the biggest challenges when working with sustainable “rules"?

 Heather Pyle Lucas: Time and money, as always.
-Reading, understanding and filling out the documentation is time consuming, and some of the new practices or changes a farmer might make involve more money and more time.
-Some do not but many involve more oversight in the vineyard and more a more nuanced approach to irrigation, pest control etc and that usually implies increased costs at least for a while.
+Reading, understanding, and filling out the documentation is time-consuming, and some of the new practices or changes a farmer might make involve more money and more time.
+Some do not but many involve more oversight in the vineyard and a more nuanced approach to irrigation, pest control, etc, and that usually implies increased costs at least for a while.
 Training workers properly and attending to worker safety and providing a living wage involves time and money, which I believe are well spent.

-Heather Pyle Lucas: I wish the public understood that sustainable programs like LODI RULES are not “organic minus” but rather the future of farming where workers, finances, water, air and the fruit all can be respected and honored.
-Some consumers think that because sustainable certification allows all to participate while organic has strict black and white metrics, that sustainable is not as rigorous.
+Heather Pyle Lucas: I wish the public understood that sustainable programs like LODI RULES are not “organic minus” but rather the future of farming where workers, finances, water, air, and fruit all can be respected and honored.
+Some consumers think that because sustainable certification allows all to participate while organic has strict black-and-white metrics, sustainable is not as rigorous.
 Nothing could be further from the truth.
-Trust a sustainable certification to validate a farmers commitment to a healthy planet and healthy fruit.
+Trust a sustainable certification to validate a farmer's commitment to a healthy planet and healthy fruit.

-Sue and Rodney Tipton: That wine growers and wineries are aware and taking important steps to improve the health of the soil, the grapes and the finished wines, and are motivated to doing so for the right reasons.
+Sue and Rodney Tipton: Wine growers and wineries are aware of and taking important steps to improve the health of the soil, the grapes, and the finished wines, and are motivated to do so for the right reasons.

 Markus Niggli: You have to believe that a healthy and happy vineyard is a better vineyard.
 It is as simple as that.